Come see what we're building...

 Mobile Application Project

-Chargers Link is a mobile application developed by one of our talented students.
-Through use of the Flutter UI toolkit and the programming language Dart, he has constructed an app for Android & iOS devices that aims to improve communications and alerts for students by providing a one-click access to our university’s online resources.
+Chargers Link is a mobile application developed by one of our talented students, Nelson Alvarez.
+Through use of the Flutter UI toolkit and the programming language Dart, he has constructed an app for Android and iOS devices that aims to improve communications and alerts for students by providing a one-click access to our university’s online resources.

-Using three distinct programs within Python and a Raspberry Pi, Computer Science students developed a security module with facial recognition software that works by sending a timestamped alert notification to a registered user when a face or motion is detected around or near the connected device.
+During our 2023 Student Project Fair, Computer Science student Mason Rosten developed a security module with facial recognition software using three distinct programs within Python and a Raspberry Pi.
+This device works by sending a timestamped alert notification to a registered user when a face or motion is detected around or near the connected device.
 This very practical design can be used as an added security feature for computers and cell phones to help prevent unauthorized access, especially for those within high security clearance environments.

-In an effort to make learning more accessible and hands-on through the availability of comprehensive training instruments, Astronautical and Space Engineering students developed a Log Chip PCB Board with an interactive circuit training platform and user manual.
-This device helps students learn the fundamentals of circuitry work including soldering, connectivity, voltage testing, and components identification to expand on theories taught in the classroom.
+In an effort to make learning more accessible through the availability of hands-on training instruments, students Elijah Mister and Owen Coffee developed a Log Chip PCB Board with an interactive circuit training platform and comprehensive user manual.
+This device was designed to fill a gap they noticed in learning the fundamentals of circuitry work including soldering, connectivity, voltage testing, and components identification, expanding on theories taught in the classroom.

-Electrical Engineering students developed a solar powered sun-tracking system designed to move with the rotation of the sun to optimize the best absorption of light to better fuel solar panels.
-The circuitry of the device involves a complex system of moving components, a motion sensor, sun panels, relay module, charge controller, DC voltage regulators, grids, connectors, and wiring.
+Electrical Engineering students developed a solar powered sun-tracking system–all within a simple cardboard box!
+This device was designed to move with the rotation of the sun to optimize the best absorption of light to better fuel solar panels.
+The circuitry involves a complex system of moving components, a motion sensor, sun panels, relay module, charge controller, DC voltage regulators, grids, connectors, and wiring.
 This device has a wide range of potential applications in agriculture, home improvement, energy research, and beyond.

 Temperature Display Thermostat